Bhutanise People Showing Their Traditional Dance

 AccommodationHotel

 Like every other day, we wander for another adventurous journey in the valley of Bhumthang.
-After a sweet breakfast, we will exploit Punakha Dzong at a suitable time.
+After a sweet breakfast, we will visit Punakha Dzong at a suitable time.
 Then, we start a short hike towards the holy temple of Chimi Lakhang.
 Afterwards, the journey is set for Punakha.

 AnyConv.com Punakha Bhutan Tour